opentelekomcloud/terraform-otc/README.md

 **modules**

 One strong argument for Terraform is the option to create reusable modules.
-This example shows how easy it is to creatt a full infrastructure deployment on the OTC by utilizing the terraform modules provided in the [terraform-otc-module](https://github.com/OpenTelekomCloud/terraform-otc-modules) repository.
+This example shows how easy it is to create a full infrastructure deployment on the OTC by utilizing the terraform modules provided in the [terraform-otc-module](https://github.com/OpenTelekomCloud/terraform-otc-modules) repository.

 ## Quick Start